CaptainArbitrary/ManyMedicines/README.md

 <img alt="Coagulase" src="Common/Textures/Things/Item/Drug/MMeds_Coagulase.png" align="left" width="128">

 Coagulase is a powerful intravenous coagulant that when administered temporarily stops all bleeding.
 It can be self-administered, or given to a person who requires aid.
-Effects last for about two hours.
-Potentially life-threatening complications include heart attack and ischemic stroke.
+Unfortunately clots have a tendency to form in places like the coronary arteries and the arteries of the brain, so the risks of life-threatening complication are significant.
+Coagulase should only be used in medical emergencies.

+Research prerequisite: Coagulase Production (requires Drug Production).
+Synthesized at a drug lab from four neutroamine and one industrial medicine.
+When administered, coagulase immediately stops all bleeding, but has a chance of causing a heart attack or an ischemic stroke.
+Note that if the Biotech DLC is installed, the recipe for coagulase is three neutroamine and one hemogen pack.

 ---